WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 • The content of the curriculum

-• A school ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued
+• Maintaining a school ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued

 • Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there has been wider safeguarding concerns, their information is transferred to the new school immediately and that the child’s social worker is informed